markd87/markd87.github.io/_posts/2020-05-08-fake-coins-and-infectious-diseases.markdown

 My friend Yossi Eliaz ([@YossiEliaz](https://twitter.com/yossieliaz)) and I have explored this in a [paper](https://www.medrxiv.org/content/10.1101/2020.04.25.20079343v2) we published in medRxiv recently, demonstrating the great benefits of the pooling technique for testing for SARS-CoV-2 in a population with an estimated prevalance obtained from a SIRD model fit to reported infections and deaths.
-Alongside the paper we've also made a streamlit [app](https://poolkeh.herokuapp.com/) allowing to find the optimal pooling strategy for different countries.